takluyver/blog/posts/understanding-dbus.rst

    a **method return**, or an **error**.
 2. **Signals** are sent out to anyone who's interested, and there's no response.

-That's four message types in total.
+That's four message types in total, including returns and errors.
 All four can carry data: different kinds of number, UTF-8 strings, arrays and dictionaries, and it's even possible to transfer a file descriptor in a D-Bus message.

 **The bus** is the hub that passes messages on to the right destinations.
 All